Overconfident and Blind to Details: Fixing Prompt Insensitivity with Abductive Preference Learning: Additional Results

+For \textsc{HaluEval} QA, each example provides background knowledge, a question, and a hallucinated answer.
+We form $x_l$ by concatenating the original background knowledge and question, and form $x_w$ by applying a controlled edit to the background knowledge while keeping the question fixed; we use the original hallucinated answer as the shared response $y$ (Table~\ref{tab:abductive_halueval}).

-Given a prompt-response pair $(x, y)$, denote the average log-likelihood of model $\pi$ correspoding to this pair as $\operatorname{ALL}_\pi(x, y)$.
-To ensure our data generation pipeline is reasonable, we employ a three-stage validation framework summarized as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Hallucination Verification:} Confirm that the base model (i.e., \textsc{Tulu-2-7B}) produces hallucinated responses under the original background via enforcing an average log likelihood $\text{threshold}$, i.e., ensuring we start from authentic model failures. \item \textbf{Probability-Based Quality Assurance:} Verify that the hallucinated response is more likely under the modified background than the original:
+Given a prompt-response pair $(x, y)$, denote the average log-likelihood of model $\pi$ corresponding to this pair as $\operatorname{ALL}_\pi(x, y)$.
+To ensure our data generation pipeline is reasonable, we employ a three-stage validation framework: \begin{enumerate}[leftmargin=*] \item \textbf{Hallucination Verification:} Confirm that the base model produces hallucinated responses under the original background via enforcing an average log likelihood $\text{threshold}$. \item \textbf{Probability-Based Quality Assurance:} Verify that the hallucinated response is more likely under the modified background than the original:

-where $\delta$ is a self-defined likelihood margin. \item \textbf{Contextual Reasonableness:} Ensure that the modified background logically supports the hallucinated answer through the validation of LLM agents, yielding meaningful prompt–response distinctions. \end{enumerate}
+where $\delta$ is a self-defined likelihood margin. \item \textbf{Contextual Reasonableness:} Ensure that the modified background logically supports the hallucinated answer through the validation of LLM agents. \end{enumerate}

 Notably, the parameter $\delta$ is set as $0.1$ without specification.
 Based on the fact that the \textsc{A-HaluEval} dataset is only equipped with $1,001$ entries compared with the $10,000$ entries in the original \textsc{HaluEval} dataset, we filtered out the original entries that lead to the generation of \textsc{A-HaluEval} for the DPO or DPOP training and the following Multi-DPO or Multi-DPOP training.